-The kind of spreads that you will receive depend to a large extent on the type of business model the broker is operating on.
+The kind of spreads that you will receive depends to a large extent on the type of business model the broker is operating on.

 While some traders might prefer using a fixed spread account over a variable spread account, the reverse may be the case for other traders.
 The table below contains the significant differences between variable and fixed spreads.

-With commission-based pricing, the broker charges a small flat rate fee (per trade volume or lot), and in exchange, the trader gets access to tighter spreads.
+With commission-based pricing, the broker charges a small flat rate fee (per trade volume or per lot), and in exchange, the trader gets access to tighter or zero spreads.

 This pricing structure is usually seen on NDD account types, which gives traders access to interbank rates or prices very close to it, along with a small commission fee per trade volume.
-Some of the best forex brokers that offer excellent pricing with such pricing structures are IC Markets, Pepperstone, and FBS.
+Overnight Fees

-An overnight fee (aka rollover fees or swap rates) is a small charge which applies when you hold a leveraged position overnight.
+An overnight fee (aka rollover fees or swap rates) is a small charge that applies when you hold a leveraged position overnight.

 When you open a leveraged position, the broker lends you the remaining capital required to open the trade.
-If you keep the trade open overnight, you would be charged with an interest to cover the cost of the money borrowed.
+If you keep the trade open overnight, you will be charged a fee (interest) to cover the cost of the money borrowed.

 Knowing how this fee is charged and calculated with the broker you choose to work with is essential.
 It would help you avoid unwanted surprises in the long run.